How to: Talend for "Data Vaults"

 This article tutorial details the Job design patterns and best practice recommendations for building data population and extraction procedures for a Data Vault using Talend.

 Data Vaults to the rescue!
 Dan Linstedt, author and inventor of Data Vault 1.0 and 2.0 understood that 3NF and STAR schemas simply fail to deliver on the promise of Enterprise Data Warehouses ( What is "The Data Vault" and Why Do We Need It? ).
-Data Modeling is the 1st essential step in the process of creating and managing Enterprise Data Warehouses and Data Lakes on Big Data ecosystems ( Beyond "The Data Vault" ).
+Data Modeling is the 1st essential step in the process of creating and managing Enterprise Data Warehouses and Data Lakes on Big Data ecosystems.
 Moving data into and getting data out of these infrastructures is the next essential step.
-This is where Talend comes in ( Talend And "The Data Vault" ).
+This is where Talend comes in.

 Please read the blog links in the paragraph above for some important background first.
 Then proceed for details on how to build Talend Jobs for Data Vaults.